CABLE LAYING 101: A COMPREHENSIVE GUIDE

 CABLE LAYING ON RACKS

-• The space for cable racks has to be sufficient as they are fixed to the walls with the help of a support structure all fabricated for easy installation and easy replacement.
+• Spacing for cables in the racks has to be sufficient as they are fixed to the walls with fabricated support for easy installation and replacement.

-• The vertical clearance between two racks must be 0.3 meters and the distance between the cable and the wall must be at least 25mm.
+• The clearance between two racks vertically must be 0.3 meters and the spacing between the cable and the wall must be atleast 25mm.
 The width of the rack or tray shouldn’t exceed 0.75 meters.

-• Only single-core cables can be clamped at suitable intervals on horizontal racks.
-Multicore cables need no clamping.
-The distance between vertical clamps must be less than 2 meters.
+• Single core cables can be clamped at suitable intervals on horizontal trays, however there is no need for clamping multicore cables.
+Vertical clamping shall be done with a distance less than 2 meters.

-Cables can also be laid with the help of J-hooks mounted on the walls or held by catenary wires.
+Cable laying with the help of J-hooks mounted on the walls or held by catenary wires is also practiced.

-When cables are laid in unventilated tunnels, the heat developed cannot escape the tunnel, which reduces the current carrying capacity of the cable.
-The heating of the air depends on the power loss from the cable and can be calculated by:
+Cable laying in unventilated tunnels, reduces the current carrying capacity of the cable as the heat developed in the cable cannot escape the tunnel.
+The heating of cables inside tunnel is a function on the power loss from the cable and can be calculated by:

 T=W/3P, where T is the rise in temperature above the ambient in degrees Celsius, W is the power lost per meter length of the cable and P is the perimeter of the tunnel.